Kuanhao-Chao/splam/docs/source/content/generalization.rst

    3. The Splam model, which you can find here: `splam.pt <https://github.com/Kuanhao-Chao/splam/blob/main/model/splam_script.pt>`_
    4. An assembly report in :code:`tsv` format [`example file: GRCm39_assembly_report.txt <https://github.com/Kuanhao-Chao/splam/blob/main/test/GRCm39_assembly_report.txt>`_].

-|

 .. admonition:: Assembly report
    :class: important

    For non-human species, remember to include an assembly report with your input files!
-You should download the assembly report from the same source as your :code:`GFF` or :code:`GTF` annotation file and :code:`FASTA` genome.
+It is advised to download the assembly report from the same source as your :code:`GFF` or :code:`GTF` annotation file and :code:`FASTA` genome.

 |

 .. _mouse-extract-introns: